verifieddoc-team/verifieddoc-platform/README.md

 - Node.js version 22 or higher.
 - Docker and Docker Compose, for running PostgreSQL locally.
 - Repository access: public for read access; write access requires an accepted collaborator invite to the `verifieddoc-team` organization.
-(This detail was carried over from an earlier draft and has not been verified against actual GitHub organization settings this session.)

 ### Local Installation and Setup

 1. Clone the repository.